CTRL Faculty Fellows Program

 Maya Livio, School of Communication

-Applicants will be required to submit a 500-word statement describing their experience and interest in inclusive pedagogy, citing examples and activities that they would like to pursue as an IP Faculty Fellow.
+Application Process: Applicants must submit a 300- to 500-word statement describing their experience and interest in inclusive pedagogy, citing examples and activities they want to pursue as an IP Faculty Fellow.

 Current & Past IP Fellows